elementalvoid/dind-ipython-notebook/README.md

-docker-ipython-notebook
+dind-ipython-notebook
 =======================

-Docker container capable of running an iPython notebook server
+Docker container capable of running Docker in Docker and an iPython notebook server